i3 Verticals (NASDAQ:IIIV) Sees Large Volume Increase

 Shares of i3 Verticals, Inc. (NASDAQ:IIIV – Get Rating) saw unusually-strong trading volume on Friday .
 Approximately 17,315 shares traded hands during trading, a decline of 87% from the previous session’s volume of 128,700 shares.The stock last traded at $26.42 and had previously closed at $26.92.

-Several equities analysts recently issued reports on IIIV shares.
-Morgan Stanley lifted their price target on shares of i3 Verticals from $24.50 to $26.50 and gave the company an “equal weight” rating in a report on Thursday, February 10th.
-BTIG Research cut their price target on shares of i3 Verticals from $42.00 to $31.00 and set a “buy” rating for the company in a report on Wednesday, January 26th.
-TheStreet raised shares of i3 Verticals from a “d+” rating to a “c-” rating in a report on Wednesday, March 16th.
-Finally, Zacks Investment Research upgraded shares of i3 Verticals from a “sell” rating to a “hold” rating in a research report on Friday, March 4th.
+Several equities research analysts have weighed in on the stock.
+BTIG Research lowered their price objective on shares of i3 Verticals from $42.00 to $31.00 and set a “buy” rating for the company in a research report on Wednesday, January 26th.
+Zacks Investment Research upgraded shares of i3 Verticals from a “sell” rating to a “hold” rating in a research report on Friday, March 4th.
+TheStreet upgraded shares of i3 Verticals from a “d+” rating to a “c-” rating in a research report on Wednesday, March 16th.
+Finally, Morgan Stanley raised their price objective on shares of i3 Verticals from $24.50 to $26.50 and gave the company an “equal weight” rating in a research report on Thursday, February 10th.
 Two analysts have rated the stock with a hold rating, two have given a buy rating and one has issued a strong buy rating to the stock.
 According to data from MarketBeat.com, i3 Verticals presently has an average rating of “Buy” and an average target price of $30.90.

 Several large investors have recently modified their holdings of the company.
 Grandeur Peak Global Advisors LLC grew its position in shares of i3 Verticals by 2.1% during the 4th quarter.
 Grandeur Peak Global Advisors LLC now owns 20,493 shares of the company’s stock worth $467,000 after buying an additional 413 shares during the period.
 Cubist Systematic Strategies LLC grew its position in shares of i3 Verticals by 7.0% during the 3rd quarter.
 Cubist Systematic Strategies LLC now owns 8,588 shares of the company’s stock worth $208,000 after buying an additional 561 shares during the period.
 Voya Investment Management LLC grew its position in shares of i3 Verticals by 7.7% during the 3rd quarter.
 Voya Investment Management LLC now owns 8,369 shares of the company’s stock worth $203,000 after buying an additional 595 shares during the period.
 Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. grew its position in shares of i3 Verticals by 11.3% during the 3rd quarter.
+Ltd. grew its holdings in i3 Verticals by 11.3% during the third quarter.
 Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. now owns 6,206 shares of the company’s stock worth $150,000 after buying an additional 630 shares during the period.
-Finally, Metropolitan Life Insurance Co NY grew its position in shares of i3 Verticals by 13.4% during the 3rd quarter.
-Metropolitan Life Insurance Co NY now owns 5,829 shares of the company’s stock worth $141,000 after buying an additional 687 shares during the period.
+Ltd. now owns 6,206 shares of the company’s stock valued at $150,000 after purchasing an additional 630 shares during the period.
+Finally, Metropolitan Life Insurance Co NY grew its holdings in i3 Verticals by 13.4% during the third quarter.
+Metropolitan Life Insurance Co NY now owns 5,829 shares of the company’s stock valued at $141,000 after purchasing an additional 687 shares during the period.
 Institutional investors own 65.21% of the company’s stock.

 i3 Verticals Company Profile (NASDAQ:IIIV)